 In the year 2000, a new tender was realized in accord with the Directives of the European Union.
 It came to fruition with the awarding of the design award to Bernard Tschumi along with Michalis Photiadis and their associates and the completion of construction in 2007.

-Today, the Acropolis Museum has a total area of 25,000 square meters, with exhibition space of over 14,000 square meters, ten times more than that of the old museum on the Hill of the Acropolis.
+Today, the Acropolis Museum has a total area of 25,000 sq m, with exhibition space of over 14,000 sq m, ten times more than that of the old museum on the Hill of the Acropolis.
 The museum offers all the amenities expected in a 21st c. international museum.

 After crossing the ground floor lobby towards the turn styles of the Museum, the first collection lies before the visitor.
 An ascending wide glass-floored gallery presents finds from the slopes of the Acropolis.
-On the left hand side, finds from some of the key sanctuaries of the slopes are exhibited.
-On the right hand side, finds from the smaller sanctuaries and the settlements that developed on the slopes of the Hill are displayed.
+On the left, finds from some of the key sanctuaries of the slopes are exhibited.
+On the right, finds from the smaller sanctuaries and the settlements that developed on the slopes of the Hill are displayed.
 Vases from the Sanctuary of Nymphe, the relief of Telemachos, theatrical masks and the treasure of Aphrodite among others, provide an introduction to the larger sanctuaries and the ceremonies associated with them.

 The visitor is drawn up towards the monumental staircase at the end of the glass-floored ramp by the large architectural sculptures of the pediment of the Hekatompedon, the first large temple of the Goddess Athena on the Acropolis.
 The tour of the first-floor galleries begins at the northeast corner, where archaeological finds and a scale model make clear the significance of the Acropolis in the Mycenaean Period both as a residential area and as the seat of the local ruler.